DNasson/hire.me/README.md

 ## License

-This search does not currently utilize a license.
+This project does not currently utilize a license.

 ## Contact